Connect with others who understand.

 • What can I do at home to help manage my symptoms?

 What was your PBC diagnosis journey like?
 Do you have any advice for others recently diagnosed with PBC?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.